Red Power movement: National Indian Youth Council

-The National Indian Youth Council (NIYC) was founded in 1961 by young American Indians who were college students or recent college graduates.
-The goal of these individuals was to protect the rights of Indian treaty, hunting, and fishing.
-After it was founded, their actions changed to fight for Native American rights, their idea was to go a different direction which was direct action.
-Direct action meant fish-ins and protest marches also inspiring the American Indian Movement (AIM) to also take this direct action in their movement.
+The National Indian Youth Council (NIYC) was founded in 1961 by young American Indian college students or recent graduates.
+Their original focus was to protect the rights of Indigenous people to hunt and fish.
+Over time, their methods changed to fight for Native American rights through direct action such as fish-ins and protests.
+This inspired the American Indian Movement (AIM) to utilize similar strategies.
 They were one of the first militant Indian rights organizations following the conservative ways of the NCAI.
 NIYC were strong opponents of the Bureau of Indian Affairs and were involved in many of the events in the Red Power Movement.
-Like AIM, the council believed in and fought for the recognition of tribes federally and reinstating tribal governance.
+Like AIM, the council advocated and fought for the recognition of tribes federally and the reinstatement of tribal governance.

+The National Indian Youth Council (NIYC), also played a role in the Civil Rights Movement, their actions in the civil rights movement bought concerns of Native Indians into national racial justice conversations. in these actions Native Indian voices were heard in major social movements.

 Women of All Red Nations

 Women of All Red Nations (WARN) emerged in 1974 from the main founders, Lorelei DeCora Means, Madonna Thunderhawk, Phyllis Young, Janet McCloud, and others.
 WARN acted as a branch from AIM that focused on American Indian women's reproductive, family rights, and individual civil rights.
 WARN included millions of women from numerous different tribes.
 Not only these rights but also treaty rights that was inclusive of social, economic, and environmental.
 Main issues that WARN fought against were the forced sterilization of Native women and the lack of adequate health services on the reservations.
 WARN took action by becoming involved in Indian custody battles, protesting mining companies who were poisoning food and water sources, and collecting data on Indian women who had been sterilized without consent.